rails/rails/guides/source/configuring.md

 Specifies if source locations of methods that call database queries should be logged below relevant queries.
 By default, the flag is `true` in development and `false` in all other environments.

+#### `config.active_record.async_query_executor`

+Specifies how asynchronous queries are pooled.

+It defaults to `nil`, which means `load_async` is disabled and instead directly executes queries in the foreground.
+For queries to actually be performed asynchronously, it must be set to either `:global_thread_pool` or `:multi_thread_pool`.

+`:global_thread_pool` will use a single pool for all databases the application connects to.
+This is the preferred configuration for applications with only a single database, or applications which only ever query one database shard at a time.

+`:multi_thread_pool` will use one pool per database, and each pool size can be configured individually in `database.yml` through the
+`max_threads` and `min_thread` properties.
+This can be useful to applications regularly querying multiple databases at a time, and that need to more precisely define the max concurrency.

+#### `config.active_record.global_executor_concurrency`

+Used in conjunction with `config.active_record.async_query_executor = :global_thread_pool`, defines how many asynchronous queries can be executed concurrently.

+Defaults to `4`.

+This number must be considered in accordance with the database pool size configured in `database.yml`.
+The connection pool should be large enough to accommodate both the foreground threads (.e.g web server or job worker threads) and background threads.

 #### `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans`

 Controls whether the Active Record MySQL adapter will consider all `tinyint(1)` columns as booleans.
 Defaults to `true`.